ZL-Asica/docs-SuzuBlog/docs/en/guide/index.md

    pnpm start
    ```

-## 5. Automatic Updates
+## 5. Manual Updates (Optional)

-Your blog is set up to automatically sync with the latest updates from the SuzuBlog template through **GitHub Actions**.
+Your blog is set up to a manual sync with the latest updates from the SuzuBlog template through **GitHub Actions**.

+Go to the `Actions` tab in your repository and click on the `Sync SuzuBlog Main Branch 🎐` workflow.
+Click on the `Run workflow` button to sync the latest updates from the SuzuBlog template.

 The following directories are excluded during synchronization to ensure your custom content remains untouched: